xfdingustc/cwac-camera/README.markdown

 ---------
 If you are moving from an older to a newer edition of CWAC-Camera, here are some upgrade notes which may help.

+### From 0.5.x to 0.6.0 and Higher

+If you implemented `CameraHost` or extended `SimpleCameraHost`, note that four callback methods now receive a `PictureTransaction` as the first parameter:

+- `adjustPictureParameters(PictureTransaction xact, Camera.Parameters parameters)`
+- `getPictureSize(PictureTransaction xact, Camera.Parameters parameters)`
+- `saveImage(PictureTransaction xact, Bitmap bitmap)`
+- `saveImage(PictureTransaction xact, byte[] image)`

+Conversely, all of the old EXIF-related behaviors are now gone.
+If you created custom `DeviceProfiles`, they will need to be adjusted to remove the `encodesRotationToExif()` and `rotateBasedOnExif()` methods.
+Also, any custom `CameraHost` implementation will need to have its `rotateBasedOnExif()` method removed.

+If you implemented your own `DeviceProfile` classes, note that they might now be able to be replaced by XML resources instead.

+Taking pictures now involves a `PictureTransaction`, though the existing `takePicture()` methods are still supported.

+Also note that full-bleed previews are now the default, though you can override that to revert back to the original behavior if desired.

 ### From 0.4.x to 0.5.0 and Higher